tpecot/NucleiSegmentationAndMarkerIDentification/InceptionV3/trainingDataNpz/markerIdentification/Widefield/Readme.md

-The training data used for marker identification in widefield images is saved here.
+The training datasets used for marker identification in widefield images are saved here.